Gastropoda: Sensory organs and nervous system

 The sensory organs of gastropods include olfactory organs, eyes, statocysts and mechanoreceptors.
 Gastropods have no hearing.

 In terrestrial gastropods (land snails and slugs), the olfactory organs, located on the tips of the four tentacles, are the most important sensory organ.
 The chemosensory organs of opisthobranch marine gastropods are called rhinophores.

 The majority of gastropods have simple visual organs, eye spots either at the tip or base of the tentacles.
 However, "eyes" in gastropods range from simple ocelli that only distinguish light and dark, to more complex pit eyes, and even to lens eyes.
 In land snails and slugs, vision is not the most important sense, because they are mainly nocturnal animals.

 The nervous system of gastropods includes the peripheral nervous system and the central nervous system.
 The central nervous system consists of ganglia connected by nerve cells.
 It includes paired ganglia: the cerebral ganglia, pedal ganglia, osphradial ganglia, pleural ganglia, parietal ganglia and the visceral ganglia.
 There are sometimes also buccal ganglia.

 Digestive system

 The radula of a gastropod is usually adapted to the food that a species eats.
-The simplest gastropods are the limpets and abalones, herbivores that use their hard radula to rasp at seaweeds on rocks.
+The simplest gastropods are the limpets and abalone, herbivores that use their hard radula to rasp at seaweeds on rocks.

 Many marine gastropods are burrowers, and have a siphon that extends out from the mantle edge.
 Sometimes the shell has a siphonal canal to accommodate this structure.
 A siphon enables the animal to draw water into their mantle cavity and over the gill.
 They use the siphon primarily to "taste" the water to detect prey from a distance.
 Gastropods with siphons tend to be either predators or scavengers.